seqan/seqan3/doc/tutorial/sequence_file/index.md

 You may give less fields than are selected if the actual format you are writing to can cope with less (e.g. for FastA it is sufficient to give sequence and name information).

-\assignment{Exercise: Writing a FASTQ file}
+\assignment{Assignment 4: Writing a FASTQ file}

-Use your code (or the solution) from the previous exercise.
+Use your code (or the solution) from the previous assignment.
 Iterate over the records with a for loop and instead of just printing the ids, write out **all** the records that satisfy the filter to a new file called `output.fastq`.